 The mentorship program does not require alumni/alumnae & professional mentors to meet specific time commitments.
 Rather, these mentors are provided with contact information as well as resources to guide them in their task.
 Mentors are free to determine along with their mentee the communication style and frequency that works best for the team.
 Mentor support is provided by the School of Law Office of Student Affairs, which will respond to any questions or concerns you have while participating the School of Law Alumni/Alumnae & Professional Mentorship Program.

 Interested School of Law graduates should register to be a mentor through the School of Law Alumni/Alumnae & Professional Mentor Registration Survey.
-Completion of the survey confirms that the registrant is interested and available to serve as a mentor in the upcoming academic year (August 2018 – May 2019) and also provides necessary information to match registrants with an appropriate mentee.
-Mentor-mentee matches will begin being communicated to mentors in over the summer as accepted applicants begin committing to the School of Law.
+Completion of the survey confirms that the registrant is interested and available to serve as a mentor in the upcoming academic year (August – May) and also provides necessary information to match registrants with an appropriate mentee.
+Mentor-mentee matches will begin being communicated to mentors over the summer as accepted applicants begin committing to the School of Law.

 Complete the School of Law Alumni/Alumnae & Professional Mentorship Program Registration Survey (can be completed on computer, smartphone or tablet).